AICrossSim/PLENA/README.md

-# AIXSim: Llama Acceleration Coprocessor Design
+# AIXSim: Mamba 2 Acceleration Coprocessor Design

-This project contains the implementation of a coprocessor for Llama model's inference process.
+This project contains the implementation of a coprocessor for Mamba-2 model's inference process.

 **ISA Summary:**